 An interesting feature of this race is that the organizers allow runners to switch races after one or two loops (anyone who switches during the race will not be eligible for a trophy, but will be counted as a finisher).
 This makes the Mississippi Trail 50 a great place to try a new distance.
 If you get part way into the run and decide you have bitten off more than you can chew, just switch down to a shorter distance.
 The only way to get a DNF is to sit down and make us carry you out!

 Each entrant will receive a tech t-shirt.
 Trophies are awarded to the top several male and female runners in each race.
-A finisher memento (e.g.: running cap, or gloves or bottle) is given to each finisher.
-50 mile finishers also receive a handsome belt buckle. (see 2013 details) Food and refreshments will be available to each finisher, and hopefully pleasant weather will make relaxing at the picnic grounds with your friends very enjoyable.
+A finisher memento useful to a runner (e.g.: running cap, or gloves or bottle) is given to each finisher.
+50 mile finishers also receive a handsome belt buckle. (see some 2014 details) Food and refreshments will be available to each finisher, and hopefully pleasant weather will make relaxing at the picnic grounds with your friends very enjoyable.

 The run is sponsored by our major sponsors, South Central Regional Medical Center, the Touchstone family (Alex, Bradley, Kathleen, Wanda, and Brooke), and several other community-minded and good health-promoting sponsors.
 Many thanks to them for promoting community fitness, and for supporting this race every year.